More than twice as many people oppose fracking than support it, according to a new government survey published today.

-This post is tracking politician comments and council votes on government proposals to change the planning rules for shale gas developments in England.
+This post is tracking politician comments, council votes and petition signatures on government proposals to change the planning rules for shale gas developments in England.

 For the first time since 2013, a quarterly public attitudes survey for the government has not asked questions on whether people support or oppose fracking.